Gippsland Audiology independently prescribes only the most up-to-date hearing aid technologies, catering for all needs, preferences and budgets.

 Our Fitting Process

+This starts with a detailed discussion about your communication needs, hearing and ear health history and thorough audiological evaluation.
 We are then able to recommend hearing aids that are most suitable for your hearing, communication goals, lifestyle and budget.

 Hearing Aid Pricing

-We want to keep it simple.
-We have designed two fitting packages to suit the different needs and budgets of our patients.
 Be assured that we will work equally with you under all fitting packages.
 If you are unsure which fitting package will suit you best, your audiologist will be able to guide you through the best option for your specific needs.

 Superior Technology, Superior Choice